How do I post an incident update on my status page?

 Subscribers (see the next section) are notified automatically.
 Visitors on your status page see the update prominently at the top of the page.

-A typical incident timeline looks like this:
+A typical incident timeline

 - Resolved: "The issue is fully resolved.
 Apologies for the disruption."